doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 If you have installed **Remiros' Groundcover**, there are additional settings to check in MGE XE's distant land generation tab:
 1. Depending on the method you followed during installation, ensure that the ESPs are enabled and appear in your load order.
 They should be at the very bottom (i.e. last)
 1. If you installed the plugins to a separate folder (ex, \Data Files\Grass Plugins), you will need to specify this directory in the distant land generator wizard.
 Again, ensure the plugins are enabled and have a tick box in the wizard
-1. On the "Create Distant Statics" tab, set **Grassy Density** to 100% and click generate statics
+1. On the "Create Distant Statics" tab, set **Grass Density** to 100% and click generate statics
 	- Note: you can tweak this setting and re-generate distant land if the grass density affects performance.
 On my setup, 100% had no impact on framerate
-1. After distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in Wrye Mash.
-Anneal/refresh your Installers Tab
+1. After distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in your load order (if you did not create a "Grass Plugins" folder)

 ## Shaders
 Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
 (If the following shaders don't appear in your shader list, that just means you didn't install the respective mods, and these instructions can be ignored):